pmdtechnologies/SamplePCL/README.md

 After installing everything, you can start CMake.
 There you have to set the `PCL_DIR` to your PCL installation (e.g. C:/Program Files/PCL 1.9.1/cmake) and the `royale_DIR` to the share folder of your Royale binary installation (e.g. D:/Program Files/royale/4.23.0.1062/share) and click **Generate**.

+**Attention**: With Royale 5.3 we switched to C++17, but there is no PCL version available that supports this.
+So, if you want to use PCL with Royale, you have to use a version <5.3!
+If you only need a pointcloud functionality, check out our Open3D example.

 ## Quick Start
 Below you see which key toggles which filter:
 - n: [show normals](#show-normals)